DataDog/documentation/content/en/observability_pipelines/destinations/azure_storage.md

 disable_toc: false
 ---

 The Azure Storage destination is available for the [Archive Logs template][1].
 Use this destination to send your logs in Datadog-rehydratable format to an Azure Storage bucket for archiving.
-You need to set up [Datadog Log Archives][2] if you haven't already and then set up the destination in the pipeline UI.
+You need to set up [Datadog Log Archives][2] if you haven't already, and then set up the destination in the pipeline UI.

 ## Configure Log Archives